 Understanding your purpose and what you hope to achieve helps you make the best decision for your business.
 And it helps you measure just how well you’re doing at meeting that goal.

 The more specific you are with your goals, the easier they are to measure.
-There’s nothing quite like that feeling of realising you’ve met, or even exceeded, a goal.
+There’s nothing quite like that feeling of realizing you’ve met, or even exceeded, a goal.

 These goals can also change over time too.
 For example, my first year photographing weddings, my goal was to save enough to have a robust gear kit while I still had a 9-5 job paying my bills.
 Setting concrete goals helps you keep the big picture in mind as you set your prices.